 Merkle and denstu employees meet every Monday at 8:30 am & 1:00 pm EST and have new themes every quarter.
 We are continuing to expand and have added additional Wellness Wednesdays sessions.

-Launched in November 2020 as a pilot, the group now has 250+ members and has had 100+ sessions.
+Launched in November 2020 as a pilot, the group now has 800+ members and has had 500+ sessions.
 The program is generating overwhelmingly positive feedback from Merkle and denstu employees.
-Here are just a few of the hundreds of comments we have received in the past year:
+Here are some quotes from hundreds that we have received:

 “I am not the negative thoughts in my mind, and I have the power to change those thoughts”